cjmarvin/crifors/README.md

 # __echelle angle__

-The echelle angle can be changed by the `--echang` option. ~~ Note that with `--model=interp`, it can only be given in increments of 0.5 from 60.0 to 70.0,~~ with a default of 63.5:
+The echelle angle can be changed by the `--echang` option. ~~Note that with `--model=interp`, it can only be given in increments of 0.5 from 60.0 to 70.0~~ with a default of 63.5:

-	python crifors.py Y </path/to/spectrum.fits> --echang=64.0
+	python crifors.py Y </path/to/spectrum.fits> --echang=64.1

 # __noise__